Small Claims Court FAQ

 - What happens if no agreement is reached at a settlement conference?

-- What happens after the default judgment is issued by the Court?
+- What happens after a default judgment is issued by the Court?

 - How do I register my judgment?